rancher/rancher-docs/versioned_docs/version-2.9/how-to-guides/new-user-guides/backup-restore-and-disaster-recovery/back-up-restore-usage-guide.md

 ### Restores

 - A restore refers to restoring a backup to the same cluster it was taken from.
 This can be with Rancher installed (**prune must be enabled**) or with it not installed (no special instructions).
 - One thing to note when restoring is that you may find yourself needing to “wipe” the cluster of any Rancher resources.
-This can be done by deploying the [Rancher cleanup script](https://github.com/rancher/rancher-cleanup) script as a job to the cluster.
+This can be done by deploying the [Rancher cleanup script](https://github.com/rancher/rancher-cleanup) as a job to the cluster.
 This allows you to install Rancher Backups again and restore to a completely fresh cluster.
   - Make sure to use kubectl to deploy the scripts.

 ### Migrations